Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-A weakness of the naive model of section~\ref{sec:naive} was that it consistently produced divergent trajectories whenever $\varepsilon<0$.
-Our new model produces instead a wide range of behaviours in this case, from deflationary equilibria to rapid oscillations as illustrated on Figure \ref{fig:eps_neg}.
+A weakness of the naive model of section~\ref{sec:naive} was that it can only produce divergent trajectories whenever $\varepsilon<0$, i.e. in the low productivity phase.
+As illustrated in Fig. \ref{fig:eps_neg}, our full model produces instead a wide range of interesting behaviour in this case, from deflationary equilibria to oscillations.
 Of course, since there is no well-defined equilibrium, the convergent phase is now proscribed.
+However, an important message is that a viable economy can exist {\it even if the Hawkins-Simon condition is violated}, but at the expense of either substantial stationary imbalances or oscillatory/chaotic behaviour.